microsoftruinseverything456/WiFi-Suspend-Fix-Debian-Based-Linux/README.md

 Fixes issues where WiFi network discovery fails after the system was suspended.
 Creates a system service to run at boot and reset the WiFi with each wake.
 Also restricts some WiFi power saving options to prevent WiFi drops when in use.
-Version 1.2 significantly improves reconnection times to nearly equivalent speeds as normal.
+It may take a bit longer reconnecting, but that is far better than wifi breaking altogether.

 This fix has been generalized towards any WiFi card drivers, including auto-detection for the drivers in use.
 However, this was created originally to resolve issues with the MediaTek MT7922 WiFi card.